 5. Battery life

-Last but not the least, you should consider the battery life of the laptop and how fast it charges from zero to a hundred.
+Last but not least, you should consider the battery life when looking to buy a laptop for architects and how fast it charges from zero to a hundred.
 A good battery backup can help you to work remotely for hours and it can directly support maintaining your efficiency.

 Also, a good charger with a faster-charging speed can increase the productivity of the laptop by a great margin.